Massimo Mila: Biography

 He studied at the Liceo classico Massimo d'Azeglio in Turin, where he was a pupil of Augusto Monti and where he had Cesare Pavese, Leone Ginzburg, Norberto Bobbio and Guido Seborga as fellow students.
 He also met Giulio Einaudi, to whom he gave Latin lessons, introducing him to the "brotherhood" of D'Azeglio's former students, including Vittorio Foa, Giulio Carlo Argan, Ludovico Geymonat, Franco Antonicelli, and others.
+He started his career as a music critic in 1928 publishing articles in the magazine Il Baretti.
 He graduated in literature in 1931 from the University of Turin, aged twenty-one, with a thesis entitled Il melodramma di Verdi, which, thanks to the direct interest of the philosopher Benedetto Croce, would be published two years later by the Laterza publishing house in Bari.
 He was also an expert mountaineer, and a member of the Italian Academic Alpine Club, a passion that was born in Coazze thanks to the encouragement from his mother and the first excursions in the Val Sangone.

 Opposition to the fascist regime soon matured in the Turin environment.
 He was imprisoned for the first time in 1929 for anti-fascist activities.
 He joined the Turin group of "Justice and Freedom" (Giustizia e Libertà) and, on 15 May 1935, following a report by the writer Dino Segre -alias Pitigrilli- he was arrested for the second time together with Einaudi, Foa, Ginzburg, Antonicelli, Bobbio, Pavese, Carlo Levi and Luigi Salvatorelli.
 He was sentenced by the Tribunale Speciale to seven years imprisonment with inter alia Riccardo Bauer and Ernesto Rossi, which he spent in the prison of Regina Coeli in Rome.
 In a moment of despair he wrote a letter addressed to Mussolini: "Never again will I allow myself to do or express anything that can be, directly or indirectly, in any case hostile, or contrary to, or harmful to the Regime".
 In a 1992 interview, Vittorio Foa exonerated his friend and attributed his collapse to the physical and moral violence wrought against him by the fascist repressive apparatus.